-Although unqualified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.
+Although unmodified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.

-Members are reminded that the independence requirements set out in APES 110 Code of Ethics for Professional Accountants apply to all audit and review engagements.
-The independence requirements are set out in sections 290 and 291 of the code.
+Members are reminded that the independence requirements set out in APES 110 Code of Ethics for Professional Accountants (the Code) apply to all audit and review engagements.
+The independence requirements are set out in Part 4B of the Code.